Women on the Right in U.S. History: Intellectual, Economic, and Political Power

 Kathleen Blee, Distinguished Professor of Sociology, University of Pittsburgh; author of Women of the Klan: Racism and Gender in the 1920s

-Jennifer Burns, Professor of History, Stanford University; author of Goddess of the Market: Ayn Rand and the American Right
+Jennifer Burns, Edgar E. Robinson Professor of United States History, Stanford University; author of Goddess of the Market: Ayn Rand and the American Right